 Allison Picou of Houma, LA

 Allison is the daughter of Robert and Ann Picou.
 She attended Terrebonne High School in Houma, LA where she held a 4.35 GPA and ranked 1st in her graduating class of 291.
-She has already earned 24 college credits while attending THS.
+At the end of her senior year, she earned 30 college credits while attending THS.

 She received numerous honors and awards during her high school career, including Highest GPA Awards in U.S. History, Advanced Math, English II, Geography, and Biology.
 Allison was recognized as the Parish and State 12th Grade Student of the Year, was awarded the 2018 American Legion Essay of the Year, and received the TOPS Honors Award.